What is it?

 - You will receive tailored feedback from the advisor that will help improve your skills and confidence for future job interviews.

 - Record the feedback you received and the key takeaways from your mock interview

 - The capstone preparation and tracking document is available through the LEARN course, and is submitted electronically to the dropbox there.

 Upon completion of the capstone, you will be provided with confirmation of program completion in the form of a letter from associate vice-president, GSPA, Jeff Casello.

 Sign up for the Foundations program via our registration form.
-Once you have registered, you will be added to the LEARN course and receive a confirmation e-mail with additional information within 48 hours.
+Once you have registered, you will be added to the LEARN course and receive a confirmation e-mail with additional information within two business days.